Installation and Configuration Guide for Context Directory Agent, Release 1.0

 Mapping Filters

-You can use the Mapping Filters to block particular users or IP addresses from being monitored by the Cisco CDA.
+You can use the Mapping Filters to block particular users or IP Addresses from being monitored by CDA.

-You can create filters and specify user names, IP addresses or both.
-The Cisco CDA will ignore mapping updates with the specified users and/or IP addresses, and will not collect mapping data from those updates.
-The data for the filtered users/IP addresses will not be cashed by the Cisco CDA.
+You can create filters and specify user names, IP Addresses or both.
+CDA will ignore mapping updates with the specified users and/or IP Addresses, and will not collect mapping data from those updates.
+The data for the filtered users/IP Addresses will not be cashed by CDA.
 Hence, it will not be listed on the IP-to-Identity mapping page, nor will it be distributed to consumer devices.

 To create Mapping filters, complete the following steps: